logic855/smarty-ghost/README.md

 svcadm restart ghost
 ```

-The last command is the most relevant and useful it you are installing new themes (they won't show up until you restrt Ghost).
+The last command is the most relevant and useful it you are installing new themes (they won't show up until you restart Ghost).